tversteeg/emplace/README.md

    When you want to use a different configuration file from the default one you can change `emplace init $SHELL` with `emplace init $SHELL -c path/to/my/config.toml`.

-   This will create an alias in the shell, so all further invocations of `emplace ..` will automatically be prepended with an expanded version of `-c path/to/my/config.toml`.
+   This will set the `EMPLACE_CONFIG="path/to/my/config.toml"` environment variable.
+This can be overwritten with `export EMPLACE_CONFIG="path/to/other/config.toml"` _after_ the init function, except in the Nu shell.

 ## Usage